The Second Safari Lens

 Nikon has a pretty incredible telephoto Z-mount lens lineup already.
 Unfortunately the lineup is incredible enough to provoke a lot of buying angst among users.
 There’s a lot of nuance that has to be juggled to make good buying/using decisions.

 The question then becomes what do I use at the “short end” for my second body on safari.
 Most recently, that’s been a Tamron 35-150mm f/2-2.8, though that leaves me a gap from 150 to 400mm.
-However, I tend towards favoring subject isolation capability and edge of day light needs, thus my two fast lens choices.
+However, I tend towards favoring subject isolation capability coupled with edge of day light needs, thus my two fast lens choices.

 If you’re picking a 400mm or 600mm lens as your primary lens for safari, you have quite a few options for a secondary lens.
 Some users tend towards only using one body, or not having a Z8 or Z9 in the first place, thus have very different needs (which are likely completely filled by the 100-400mm f/4.5-5.6 VR S or 180-600mm f/5.6-6.3 VR).
 Either way, it’s important to understand what we have that’s native Z-mount that’s available as a second lens for your second body.